South Temple, Pennsylvania

 Originally a streetcar suburb of Reading, South Temple retains the look of a 1920s residential community, with decent-sized properties, mature trees, sidewalks, and much variation in housing styles.
-The houses are well-kept and the gardens meticulously groomed.
 The community was originally serviced by a street-running trolley on Kutztown Road and an interurban trolley stop (the pavilion at 11th & Park is still standing).

 Boundaries

 The traditionally-accepted boundaries of South Temple are the 5th Street Highway (U.S. Route 222 Business) on the west, Sharp Ave. on the south, 11th Ave on the east, and Darby Ave. on the north.
 South Temple lies entirely within the 19560 ZIP code and is served by the "Temple" post office.
 Residents use "Temple" as their mailing address.
 The community is served by the Muhlenberg School District.

 History

 South Temple was started by a local developer by the name of Sharp, as a "Restricted Residential Community" with distinctive custom-built homes targeted at the emerging upper-middle class.
 The houses that Sharp built are known for their wonderful curb appeal and architectural character.
 One of his houses along 7th Avenue even won a design award.
 Most of the houses are modest in size and have a Craftsman Bungalow style to them, which is distinctive of the 1920s.
 Some houses are more notable, including five U-shaped duplex houses that are almost Mediterranean in style.
 During World War II, development was halted (a nationwide reality) and Sharp moved on to other projects, leaving many lots still open for development, particularly on the southern end of the town.
 In the 1950s, a builder by the name of Sheidy finished developing the area.
 Sheidy's homes are characterized as modest red-brick Cape Cods (see Cape Cod (house).
 Ironically, it was Sheidy (not Sharp) that built the homes along Sharp Avenue.